sanderland/katrain/CONTRIBUTIONS.md

 * "pdeblanc" for adding the ancient chinese scoring option, fixing a bug in query termination
 * "LiamHz" for adding the 'back to main branch' keyboard shortcut.
 * "xiaoyifang" for adding the reset analysis option, feature to save options on the loading screen.
+* "electricRGB" for help with adding configurable keyboard shortcuts.

 ## Translators